bigcommerce/dev-docs/_project/quick_start_request_runner.md

 }
 ```

-Once we have a category ID, we can create a product with the minimum required fields (notice the category `id` from the previous request in the `categories` array):
+Once we have a category `id`, we can create a product with the minimum required fields (notice the `id` from the previous request in the `categories` array):

 ```http
 POST https://api.bigcommerce.com/stores/{store_hash}/v3/catalog/products